pacificlogistics/warehouse/README.md

 ## Warehouse

-Warehouse aims to become the interchange portal for the pacific logistics suite
+Warehouse aims to become the interchange portal for the pacific logistics suite.

 ## License